Last updated: March 25, 2022

-You see, one of the things Mailchimp has over Outfunnel (in terms of email) is it’s fancy email builder.
-But, the reality is, for B2B sales these kinds of design-heavy emails often don’t correlate with better sales performance.
+You see, one of the things Mailchimp has over Outfunnel (in terms of email) is its fancy email builder.
+But, the reality is, for B2B sales these kinds of design-heavy marketing emails often don’t correlate with better sales performance.
 (If you didn’t know this already, it’s high time you sign up for this free B2B email marketing crash course.
 Thank me later.)

-Ecommerce, sure.
+B2C emails, such as eCommerce marketing, sure.
 Show off your products, make them look nice.

-But B2B sales often benefits from a more conversational tone and style.
+But B2B often benefits from a more conversational tone and style.
 So why fork out extra for a tool that might detract from that?